rssteachingstats/ukcots/content/home.md

 ## Registration fee

-We anticipate the the conference registration fee will be £160 for two days, and £100 for one day.
+We anticipate that the conference registration fee will be £160 for two days, and £100 for one day.
 We expect to confirm these anticipated fees by February, 2024, at the latest.

 ## Conference mailing list